 Gettysburg Three-quarter Century (75 miles) -- This route is for those who want a more challenging ride to Gettysburg, but who don't want to tackle the full century.
-With about 4,800 feet of climbing, you'll scale three mountains en route to the battlefield.
+With about 8,060 feet of climbing, you'll scale three mountains en route to the battlefield.
 If you get tired, don't worry -- you can avoid the last big climb and bail out at the 37 miles, cruising nine miles mostly downhill back to the start/finish.
-(View Three-quarter Century Map See instructions below)
+(View Gettysburg Three-quarter Century Map See instructions below)

 Gettysburg Metric Century (64 miles) -- On this ride you get to look at the mountains, not climb them, as you meander along pleasant country roads through the lush rolling farmland of the Monocacy and Carroll Valleys to Gettysburg and back.
-As a bonus, you'll cross 4 covered bridges on this route while doing 3212 feet of climbing.
-(View Metric Century Map See instructions below)
+As a bonus, you'll cross 4 covered bridges on this route while doing 3,796 feet of climbing.
+(View Gettysburg Metric Century Map See instructions below)

 Want to practice? -- Try this ride that includes two of the Civil War Century climbs in only 27.2 miles.
 Ride starts at the Orchard Village Shopping Center in Thurmont.
 Look for the Wendy's sign.
 Here is the CWC Practice Loop Cue Sheet.
 Good Luck!

-Map viewing instructions -- Click the "View....Map" link for the map you want to see.
+Map viewing instructions -- Click the "View....Map" link above for the map you want to see.
 The link will take you to the map on bikely.com.
-Mouse over “Show” in Menu Bar.
-Click “Whole Route” in dropdown menu to view the route.
-You can then zoom in and out to see the route by clicking the + or – buttons on the left.
+You can zoom in and out to see the route by clicking the + or – buttons on the left.
 You can view the distances in kilometers or miles by clicking the “km” or “mi” buttons on the right.
-Or, mouse over “Show” in Menu Bar and click “Elevation Profile” in dropdown menu to see where the climbs are.
-The other option under “Show” is “Cue Sheet”.
+The “Elevation Profile” is below the map to see where the climbs are.
+The “Cue Sheet” is below the “Elevation Profile”.
 However, the maps were put in so that you will not get “true” cue sheets.
+You will just see the distances to the Rest Stops.
+We will give you the cue sheets at the Baltimore Bicycling Club's Civil War Century.
 Remember, these maps are for the basic routes.
 Each year routes have to be changed due to closed roads and/or desired changes.
-Cue sheets are given out at the Baltimore Bicycling Club's Civil War Century.

 Contact the CWC Committee